 All babies and children experience the occasional stuffy nose.
 It tends to come and go within a week and can often be related to illness.
-Chronic nasal congestion on the other hand, lingers – and can be caused by factors such as diet and environment.
+Chronic nasal congestion, on the other hand, lingers and can be caused by factors such as diet and the environment.
 Read on to learn more about this common childhood ailment – and our best advice for treatment and prevention.

 Inflammation and mucus production in the nasal passages is the result of irritation.
 Acute nasal congestion is typically associated with irritation from a respiratory infection and congestion that is seasonal may be the result of an environmental trigger, as in hay fever.

 Chronic nasal congestion may be the result of a dietary trigger – food allergy or sensitivity may lead to inflammation in the nasal passage.
+For some children, nasal congestion may be associated with minor issues associated with cow milk sensitivity.
 Cow milk sensitivity is a dietary trigger that may lead to nasal congestion in some children.

 Chronic nasal congestion may also be the result of environmental irritants such as dust or mold.

 The treatment of chronic nasal congestion depends on the underlying cause.
 To ease uncomfortable symptoms, a nasal aspirator or bulb syringe may be useful for removing mucus from a blocked nose.
 Some parents also find that a saline nasal spray is effective for clearing the nose and flushing out environmental irritants.
 A cool mist vaporizer may also help to moisten airways and loosen dry mucus.

 Parents are often told children will “just grow out” of uncomfortable symptoms – but there are often many factors we can examine to help them feel better.
 Identifying and eliminating environmental and/or dietary irritants may be helpful.